Introduction to Commodities Stock Market

 Let’s look at the different segments of the commodities stock market.

 There are two major segments of the commodities stock market.
 They are the over-the-counter (OTC) market and Exchange-traded market.
-Les understand each one of them now
+Les understands each one of them now.

-As this market lacks formal structure, it is also referred to as Customized Market.
+The market is also called a Customized Market because it lacks a formal structure.
 In terms of commodity trading, OTC represents the spot trading of commodities.
-The trades which take place in these markets are delivery based and as it is unregulated there can be a counter-party risk in terms of disclosure of information between the parties.
+The trades in these markets are delivery-based, and as it is unregulated, there can be a counter-party risk in terms of disclosure of information between the parties.

-This market is also known as the derivatives market.
-And in this marketplace commodities are traded over the exchange.
+People also refer to this market as the derivatives market.
+In this marketplace, commodities are traded over the exchange.
 It is a standardized and regulated market.
-Thus exchange acts as an intermediary to all commodity transactions and takes initial margin from both sides of the trade to act as a guarantee.
+Thus, exchange acts as an intermediary to all commodity transactions and takes the initial margin from both sides of the trade as a guarantee.

 - Online Corporate Finance Training